CodeWarrior/ThemeKit/README.md

 </tr>
 <tr>
 <td><code>inner-stroke</code>/<code>outer-stroke</code></td>
 <td>Dictionary description of the inner-stroke/outer-stroke.
-Both can be applied to the same view</td>
+Both can be applied to the same view.
+Not available for <code>label</code></td>
 </tr>
 <tr>
 <td>| <code>width</code></td>